BSC-side PCU socket interface for paging and RACH

 Started to merge pcu_sock.c into openbsc.
 It now compiles (still throws a few warnings).
 It also makes first attemts to connect to the PCU and send info.
 Unfortunately it seems that I start the pcu_sock to early and it fails because there is not bts object in bsc_gsmnet->bts_list.

-#6 Updated by dexter almost 3 years ago
+#6 Updated by dexter about 3 years ago

 - File system_info_type_13_as_0x0C.pcap system_info_type_13_as_0x0C.pcap added